Welcome to Visited Vertebrata Palasiatica, Today is

 Serious misconduct might require that the employers of the accused be notified.
 The editor, in consultation with the publisher as appropriate, should make the decision whether or not to involve the employers, either by examining the available evidence themselves or by further consultation with a limited number of experts.

-Informing or educating the author or reviewer where there appears to be a misunderstanding or misapplication of acceptable standards.
+• Informing or training the author or reviewer where there is a misunderstanding or misapplication of acceptable standards.

-Formal retraction or withdrawal of a publication from the journal, in conjunction with informing the head of the author or reviewer’s department, Abstracting & Indexing services and the readership of the publication.
+• Formal retraction or withdrawal of a published article from the journal, in conjunction with informing the head of the author‘s or reviewer’s department, abstracting & indexing services, and the readership of the publication.

-Reporting the case and outcome to a professional organization or higher authority for further investigation and action.
+• Reporting the case and penalty to a professional organization or higher authority for further investigation and appropriate measures.